 Jewish Learning Fellowship

-Penn State Hillel is offering it’s third 10-week learning course!
+Penn State Hillel is offering a 10-week learning course!
 The JLF is a 10-week experiential, pluralistic, conversational seminar for students looking to deepen their understanding of Judaism on their own terms.
 JLF adds two critical components to traditional study:

 - It builds a cohort of students within each class who befriend one another and create a community.